rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 gem 'sqlite3'
 ```

-Now we will need to add configuration for rom to work.
+Now we will need to add configuration for ROM to work.
 In this example we are going to use SQLite3 to store our data:

 ```ruby
 ROM::Rails::Railtie.configure do |config|